Analysis | Ginni Thomas texts reveal fears, motivation to overturn 2020 election

 Meadows replied, “This is a fight of good versus evil.
 Evil always looks like the victor until the King of Kings triumphs.
 Do not grow weary in well doing.
 The fight continues.
 I have staked my career on it.
 Well at least my time in DC on it.”

 Thomas thanked Meadows with multiple exclamation points and added, “I will try to keep holding on.
-America is worth it!!”
+America is worth it!”

 The fiction of a stolen election continues today, causing problems inside the party.
-David Perdue, the former senator from Georgia who was defeated in 2020 and is now running for governor, is claiming that not only was Trump’s election stolen but his own was as well.
+David Perdue, the former senator from Georgia who was defeated in 2020 and is now running for governor, is claiming that not only was Trump’s election stolen, but his own was as well.
 In Wisconsin, the Republican speaker of the state assembly, Robin Vos, is caught up in an ongoing mess related to a review of the 2020 election — a mess partly of his own making as he sought to satisfy Trump’s claims of theft.

 It might be easy for senior Republican officials to dismiss Thomas’s texts as the work of someone who represents only the most far-right fringe of the party.
 But that’s an escape from the continuing influence and downright domination of Trump’s leadership of the Republican Party.